wmbenedetto/turbine.js/README.md

-### NOTE: Docs in progress

-In the meantime, see /examples (particularly /examples/js/init.js) for working examples

----

 # Turbine

 Turbine is a JavaScript workflow engine.
 It vastly simplifies the development, deployment, and testing of complex web applications through the use of declarative workflows that express your app's program logic in a form that is simple to read and to understand.